April 26, 2018

 In addition to the above initiatives, SJW is also:

-- Categorizing all generators the Army Corp of Engineers (ACE), allowing for orders to be placed through ACE in the event of a disaster.
+- Categorizing all generators for the Army Corp of Engineers (ACE), allowing for orders to be placed through ACE in the event of a disaster.

 - Standardizing generator connection through the Bay Area Emergency Security Information Collaborative (BAESIC), ensuring generators can easily be shared between regional utilities.